JaberAskari/ArtStore/README.md

 ## Bugs and Problems
 * When a user creates a new account the home page will show a error.
 It is because the user still dose not have any art so when the data is fetched from server it would be empty so it will show an error.
-* Wher uploading a big image maybe like 5mb. the server gives an error.
+* When uploading a big image maybe like 5mb. the server gives an error.

 ## Future Improvements